 LOOKING FOR LINCOLN For Abraham Lincoln fans, it doesn't get any better than Springfield.
 The epitome of the Land of Lincoln, Springfield takes the love of America's most beloved president, who lived, worked and raised his family here for many years, to a whole new level.
-For starters, take in the experiential Abraham Lincoln Presidential Museum, where the life of Lincoln from boyhood to his presidency and assassination, truly comes alive with state-of-the-art special effects.
-Lincoln's New Salem State Historic Site, the Lincoln Home National Historic Site. the only home that Lincoln ever owned, and the Lincoln Tomb, where he and his family rest, will give you insights into the man, husband, and father that he was.
+For starters, take in the experiential Abraham Lincoln Presidential Museum, where the life of Lincoln from boyhood to his presidency and assassination, truly comes alive with stateof-the-art special effects.
+Lincoln's New Salem State Historic Site, the Lincoln Home National Historic Site, the only home that Lincoln ever owned, and the Lincoln Tomb, where he and his family rest, will give you insights into the man, husband, and father that he was.
 Still want more Lincoln?
 Then the picturesque Old State Capitol where he made his famous House Divided speech and the Lincoln Depot, where he gave his final address before heading to Washington, are a must-visit.
-Travel Tip: The Abe's Hat Hunt Explorer Passport leads you on a scavenger hunt to locate Lincoln's hidden hats in 12 Lincoln historic sites and attractions throughout Springfield.

-CENTRAL SECTION For history buffs, Springfield is a treasure trove of cultural, historical and educational sites with a wealth of exhibits, archives and artifacts.
+Visit Springfiold CENTRAL SECTION For history buffs, Springfield is a treasure trove of cultural, historical and educational sites with a wealth of exhibits, archives and artifacts.
 Learn about the challenges and triumphs of the military history of Illinois at the Illinois State Military Museum.
 Housed in a historic stone building, the museum tells the story of the Illinois National Guard through military vehicles, weapons and artifacts of Illinois soldiers exhibits.
 Included is a display of the artificial leg of Mexico's General Antonio Lopez de Santa Anna, the "Napoleon of the West," which was captured by soldiers of the 4th Illinois Infantry.
 Another destination-worthy museum is the Illinois State Museum which tells the story of the land, life, people, and art of Illinois through extensive permanent and temporary exhibits.
 If architectural history is of interest to you then check out the Elijah lles House.
 Built in 1837, by one of the founders of the city, it houses the Museum of Springfield History on the lower level.
 Edwards Place, the oldest house in Springfield on its original foundation and the Dang-Thomas House, designed by Frank Lloyd Wright in 1902 for Susan Lawrence Dana, a Springfield socialite are sure to also delight.
 Uncover the stories about African-American life in Central Illinois, at the Springfield and Central Illinois African American Museum, another intriguing stop.
 Did You Know?
 Located in the old town square, the historic Greek Revival Old State Capitol building served as the seat of state government from 1839-1876.
 It was here that Lincoln delivered his famous "House Divided" speech in 1858.